EduMed Careers Guide: Nursing & Allied Health

 Fastest-Growing Medical Careers

 Some jobs in healthcare are in the middle of an incredible employment boom.
-Many experts predict this demand will continue to rise due to several factors, including an aging baby boomer population and greater access to medical insurance for many individuals through the Affordable Care Act.
+Many experts predict this demand will continue to rise due to several factors, including an aging baby boomer population and greater access to medical insurance for many individuals.
 But just how fast is the field growing compared to other positions in the workforce?
-According to the Bureau of Labor Statistics, 10 of the 20 fastest-growing careers from 2016 to 2026 are in healthcare.
-The following chart identifies these 10 careers and their estimated growth rates.
+According to the Bureau of Labor Statistics, 1.9 million openings are projected each year across the healthcare field.
+Even more, 10 of the 20 fastest-growing careers from 2023 to 2033 are in healthcare — highlighted by nurse practitioners in the top 3.

 Medical Career Crossover: Can You Make the Move?